routechoices/routechoices-server/README.md

   - A dashboard for users to manage their events
   - A public API
   - A TCP server for listening to dedicated trackers
-  - A WMS server for serving events map
+  - A WMS server for serving events maps
   - A SSE server to push data from tracker to clients without delay
-  - A full-fledged admin interface for owner
+  - A full-fledged admin interface for owners

-This project rely on the Django and the TornadoWeb python frameworks.
+This project rely on the Django and the Tornado Web python frameworks.

 Hosted at https://www.routechoices.com